CalNicklin/frontend-tech-test/COMMENTS.md

 ## Key Technical Decisions

 ### Framework & Tools
-- Chose vanilla React with TypeScript over Next.js as it wasn't necessary for this scope
+- Following your recommendation, I used Vite/React as SSR wasn't necessary for this scope
 - Used pnpm as package manager
 - Implemented Vercel's house style guide linting presets for code quality
 - Used Tanstack Query for data fetching and caching